Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/1-Authentication/sign-in-b2c/README.md

 ### Sign-in and sign-out links

-To sign in, you must make a request to the Azure Active Directory sign-in endpoint that is automatically configured by **Azure AD B2C Spring Boot Starter client library for Java**.
+To sign in, you must make a request to the Microsoft Entra ID sign-in endpoint that is automatically configured by **Azure AD B2C Spring Boot Starter client library for Java**.

 ```html
 <a class="btn btn-success" href="/oauth2/authorization/{your-sign-up-sign-in-user-flow}">Sign In</a>